DorisWarren/doctor-look-up/README.md

     *  _Place key in .env file as shown: exports.apiKey=KEYGOESHERE_

 ### Specs
-* _Searching for Doctors that specialize on a specific illness._
+* _Searching for Doctors that specialize in a specific illness._
   * _Input: Flu / Colds_
   * _Output: Doctor that specializes in Flu or Sore Throats_